saleor/saleor.io-learn/prices/pricing-range.md

 }
 ```

-## Displaying prices in the collection page
+## Displaying prices on the collection page

-Let's update the product collection pages with the price information displayed along with each product.
+Let's update the product collection page with the price information displayed along with each product.
 For simplicity, we will show a single price if both values in the price range are the same.
 Otherwise we will display two values: the lowest and the highest price for each product.

 Open the `ProductFilterByName` query located in `graphql/queries` and adjust it as shown below: